reuk/wayverb/docs/index.md

 ## How does it work?

-The simulator combines an image-source model for precise early reflections, a statistical ray-tracing model for fast envelope prediction, and a physically-based waveguide model for low frequencies.
+**Accurate:** The simulator combines an image-source model for precise early reflections, a statistical ray-tracing model for fast envelope prediction, and a physically-based waveguide model for low frequencies.

-This combination provides a good balance between accuracy and simulation speed.
+**Fast:** Built in C++14, using OpenCL, to make the most of modern hardware.

 <ul class="actions">
 <li><a href="#two" class="button scrolly">Learn more</a></li>